-On the day of inspection, we collected 20 CQC comment cards filled in by patients and spoke with five other patients.
+On the day of inspection, we obtained feedback from 28 patients.
+This included speaking with patients during the inspection and reviewing CQC comment cards filled in by patients.

-During the inspection we spoke with two dentists, two dental nurses, one receptionists, the area manager, the compliance manager and the practice manager.
-We looked at practice policies and procedures and other records about how the service is managed.
+During the inspection we spoke with two dentists (including one of the practice's directors), a trainee dental nurse, a receptionist and the practice manager.
+We checked practice policies and procedures and other records about how the service is managed.

-The practice is open:
+The practice is open at the following times: